 PTAG Board Meetings

-The PTAG Board meets at 6:30 pm on the first Tuesday of every month at Friends of the Riverfront, 33 Terminal Way, Suite 333B, Pittsburgh, PA 15219 *unless otherwise noted on our Events page.
+The PTAG Board meets at 6:30 pm on the second Monday of every month at Friends of the Riverfront, 33 Terminal Way, Suite 333B, Pittsburgh, PA 15219 *unless otherwise noted on our Events page.

 The entire Board meeting is open to the public, however the first hour of the meeting is reserved for Board business.
 The second hour of the meeting is open for general discussion of trail issues.